-If Google Chrome is not connecting to the internet but showing an error message like ERR_NETWORK_ACCESS_DENIED or ERR_INTERNET_DISCONNECTED continuously, these suggestions would be helpful for you to fix this issue.
+If Google Chrome is not connecting to the internet but displays one of the following error messages continuously, then these suggestions would be helpful for you to fix this issue.

 1] Restart the Router

 This is the most common problem solver that you can try.
 Sometimes, your router can cause this issue, and all the browsers including Google Chrome can show similar error messages without having any valid internet connection.

 2] Check IP address if you’re using a Wi-Fi router

 If you have recently reset your Wi-Fi router or started using one, you should check two things.
 First, you need to enter a valid IP address in the router’s control panel.
 These IP addresses should be provided by your ISP.
 Second, you need to check whether Obtain an IP address automatically is checked or not.
 For that, press Win + R > type ncpa.cpl > hit Enter > right-click on either Ethernet or Local Area Network > select Properties > double-click on Internet Protocol Version 4 (TCP/IPv4).
 Now make sure Obtain an IP address automatically and Obtain DNS server address automatically options are checked.

 3] Scan the computer with antivirus and adware removal tool